segmentio/segment-docs/src/unify/insights.md

 You can filter results by ID type, time range, incoming event type, and more.

-When you click a specific log, Segment displays merge or mapping details along with the message payload.
+When you click a specific log, Segment displays merge or mapping details along with the message payload for Track events.

 ## Audit trail